-The three countries of the South Caucasus are all celebrating an important anniversary in 2018: Azerbaijan, Armenia and Georgia marked 100 years since the day of the creation of their states with a democratic structure – that is, independent republics.
+In 1918, Azerbaijan, Armenia and Georgia had created their first states with a democratic structure – that is, independent republics.

 The word ‘republic’ comes from the latin word res publica, meaning ‘public issue’.
 Republic is a form of government with three components:

 1. The composition of state departments are either elected for a defined period of time or are formed by national representatives institutions.
 This role is generally carried out by parliament.